How Trauma Can Cause Paranoia

 Trauma itself is a lot more common than we realize and the after-effects of trauma can be unbearable or dangerous for some.
 This is why it’s important to seek out professional help.
 A licensed therapist or counsellor can help you develop healthy coping strategies for your PTSD.

-Without that support, PTSD can make you more paranoid resulting in harming yourself or others while coping with the symptoms.
+Without that support, PTSD can make you more paranoid, resulting in harming yourself or others while coping with the symptoms.
 Both trauma and paranoia are treatable mental health conditions.

 Studies have shown that while trauma does increase the likelihood of paranoia, it does not cause paranoia.
 This means that someone who has experienced trauma in their lifetime has a greater chance of experiencing paranoia in the form of hypervigilance of the mind and body.

-However, paranoia symptoms show up differently in everyone and usually are not as severe.
+However, paranoia symptoms show up differently in everyone and are usually not as severe.
 For example, it can be more mentally self-destructive, for instance, your thoughts and perceptions about yourself can be negative.

 Research indicates a strong association specifically between trauma and psychosis when it comes to hallucinations.
 This paranoia can cause extreme anxiety and distress because those hallucinations can be trauma-related triggers.
 Similar to PTSD flashbacks.
 It’s important to note that most people who access counselling have not experienced symptoms that are this severe.
 If a person is experiencing psychosis, delusions or hallucinations, the best practice would be to contact a psychiatrist.